bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ## Placements

-[Placements](/api-reference/storefront/widgets-api/placement/createplacement) determine the Region where the Widget is placed and in what order.
+[Placements](/api-reference/storefront/widgets-api/placement/createplacement) determine the region where the widget is placed and in what order.
 The order of the placement is controlled by the `sort_order` when creating the placement.
 A placement must be created in order to use a Widget on the storefront.

 Placements can be used with `sort_order` and region to determine placement in a theme.